 In other cases, it is the responsibility of the manufacturer to supply pertinent information enabling to manage risks.
 Pictograms (except CLP/hazard pictograms if the product is not classified) can be used as long as they are clear and not misleading.

-A generic sentence such as “To avoid risks to human health and the environment, please comply with the recommended use instructions of this fertilizing product” can be used.
+A generic sentence such as “To avoid risks to human health and the environment, please comply with the recommended use instructions of this fertilising product” can be used.

-According to Annex III, part I points 4 to 7 of FPR, in the following specific cases, add the sentences mentioned below:
+According to Annex III, part I points 4 to 6 of FPR, in the following specific cases, add the sentences mentioned below:

+Where the EU fertilising product contains derived products in the meaning of the animal by-products regulation, except manure,

+“Farmed animals shall not be fed, either directly or indirectly, with herbage from land to which the product has been applied unless the cutting of grazing takes place after the expiry of a waiting period of at least 21 days”.

 Where the EU fertilising product contains ricin,